Zip Code: 94501

-The Claremont/Uplands neighborhood is full of wooded hills and pathways, perfect for discovering terrific views of the bay while getting a nice aerobic workout.
-And, Tilden Park’s southern tip is at the top of the hill.
+The Claremont/Uplands neighborhood is full of wooded hills and pathways, perfect for discovering terrific views of The Bay while getting a nice aerobic workout.
+Tilden Park’s southern tip is at the top of the hill.
 This area was greatly affected by the 1991 Oakland Hills firestorm, and the neighborhood is very vigilant about fire prevention.
-Since that event, a wide variety of custom contemporary architecture has sprung up in the new homes, making it a mecca for modernist architecture buffs.
+Since that event, a wide variety of custom-made contemporary architecture has sprung up, making it a mecca for modernist architecture buffs.

 Of course, the iconic landmark of the neighborhood is the Claremont Resort and Spa, which opened in 1915 and enjoyed a colorful history.
-Yes, the property changed owners thanks to a high-stakes checkers game, and yes, a female UC student earned free drinks for life after proving the bar was outside of an alcohol-free zone in 1936.
-Thanks to the efforts of both, you can enjoy drinks with spectacular views at Paragon Bar and the Meritage Restaurant.
-When not tippling, you can work up a sweat at Berkeley Tennis Club and cool down with some of the Claremont’s legendary spa services.
+Yes, the property has changed owners, thanks to a high-stakes checkers game, and yes, a female UC student earned free drinks for life after proving the bar was outside of an alcohol-free zone in 1936.
+Thanks to the efforts of both, you can enjoy drinks with spectacular views at The Meritage Restaurant.
+When not tipping over, you can work-up a sweat at Berkeley Tennis Club and cool down with some of the Claremont’s legendary spa services.

-Claremont/Uplands is one of those terrific neighborhoods that feel so far from the world, yet is still quite close to everything.
-At the bottom of the hill you will find two delightful commercial districts.
-Just outside the Claremont resort, you will find a triangle of shops, including the delicious Rick & Ann’s, Left Coast Cyclery, and several unique boutiques.
-Just down Claremont Avenue, Star Grocery anchors a number of interesting shops, including The Craftsman Home, Afikomen, and Dark Carnival Bookstore.
+Claremont/Uplands is one of those terrific neighborhoods that feel so far from the world, yet still close to everything.
+At the bottom of the hill’ you’ll find two delightful commercial districts.
+Just outside the Claremont Resort, there is a triangle of shops, including the delicious Rick & Ann’s Restaurant, Left Coast Cyclery, and several unique boutiques.
+Just down Claremont Avenue, Star Grocery anchors a number of interesting shops, including Afikomen, and Dark Carnival Bookstore.
 Rockridge and Elmwood are also just minutes away.
 Or, you can sneak over the hill to visit Orinda quite easily.

 Even though it seems so far, commuting is a cinch.
 There is quick and easy access to highway 24 by driving up Tunnel Road, zooming down Claremont Avenue, or even winding over Fish Ranch.
 Rockridge Bart is at the bottom of the hill, and there are several “casual carpool” locations nearby.
 Get away from it all the blink of an eye by calling Claremont/Uplands home.